partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 const userParty = this.party.context.parties.user;
 const userRoom = userParty.get(userId);

-// make a HTTP request to the room const res = await userRoom.fetch({ method: "GET" });
+// make an HTTP request to the room const res = await userRoom.fetch({ method: "GET" });

 // or open a WebSocket connectin to the room to listen to messages